MatthiasLiszt/cosmicDew/README.md

 is the simulation of our solar system as it is the input for the Thue to Boolfuck/Brainfuck interpreter.

   - Reflected/Bouncing Ball Program
-  - Binary Addition / Counter
+  - Binary Increment / Counter for teaching binary counting and addition
   - Wolfram's rule 110 (as it is simple to implement in Thue) ²
   - Thue to Boolfuck/Brainfuck Interpreter
   - - Simulation of our solar system in modified brainfuck which shows the eight planets circling around the sun